Sype0/dotfiles/README.md

 ## Directory Structure

 - `.config/` - Contains configuration files for applications and settings.
-- `screenshot/` - Contains screenshots of my setup.
+- `screenshot/` - Contains screenshots and wallpaper of my setup.

 ## Screenshot